plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ## Serve the script as a first-party connection from your domain name

-If you'd like to serve our script as a first party connection from your subdomain (such as plausible.yourdomain.com or stats.yourdomain.com), you need to enable the custom domain feature in your Plausible Analytics account.
-We offer a quick and easy way to do that.
+Plausible Analytics gives you a quick and easy way to serve our script as a first party connection from your subdomain.

+We recommend using a subdomain of the website you're running Plausible Analytics on.
+If your site is on yourdomain.com you can use plausible.yourdomain.com or stats.yourdomain.com.
+The name of the subdomain can be anything that you wan

+What's the benefit of using a custom domain feature?
+Your site looks like it has no third-party connections and you get more accurate stats as by running Plausible as a first-party you avoid some of the adblockers.

+To get started with the custom domain, you need to enable this feature in your Plausible Analytics account.
 Here's how:

 * Click on the "Add custom domain" button in the "Custom domain" section of your website settings to get started

 ![Add custom domain](/docs/img/custom-domain.png)

-* We recommend using a subdomain of the website you're running Plausible Analytics on.
-If your site is on yourdomain.com you can use plausible.yourdomain.com.
-The name of the subdomain can be anything that you want
 * Type in your subdomain in the "Domain" field and click on the "DNS setup" button

 ![Add custom domain](/docs/img/setup-custom-domain.png)